Glaze Fellowship Bridging the Funding Gap

 In 2002, Phyllis Maizlish established the Leslie E. Glaze Graduate Fellowship Endowment to honor her daughter, a former director of clinical programs and academic professional in our department.
 Both of Mrs. Maizlish’s parents had suffered massive strokes in later years and received speech-language therapy to mitigate the debilitating effects of aphasia.
 To date, this endowment has provided partial doctoral support for three SLHS Glaze Fellows:

-- Trevor Perry (current UMN PhD student), studies hearing loss and related impairments.
+- Trevor Perry (current University of Minnesota PhD student), studies hearing loss and related impairments

 “As someone who was working clinically as a speech-language pathologist, the Glaze fellowship award made returning to school for a doctoral degree an attainable goal.
 The fellowship allowed me to focus on research as soon as I started my program and set me on the path toward designing studies on evidence-based practice that were fundable at the College, University, and Foundation level while still a doctoral student.
 Now in a faculty position at a research intensive university, I continue to benefit from the experiences I gained during my years supported by the Glaze Fellowship.”